 DE-CIX operates so-called route server systems (s.
 RFC7947 for a detailed description) to facilitate the exchange of BGP announcements between peers at DE-CIX.
-Each peer needs only to set up a BGP connection to the route server in order to receive the BGP announcements of all other peers having a BGP connection with the route server.
+Each peer needs only to set up a BGP connection to the route server in order to receive the BGP announcements of all other peers with a BGP connection to the route server.

 DE-CIX operates two route servers at each of its Internet Exchanges that are redundant to each other.